white-noise/rensetsu/README.md

 - make sure various textfields don't have null=True (redundant, see docs)
 - groups are many to many, but should be kept private to a user
 - always keep kanji in common, but do so helpfully

+### things to do with kanji database
+- provide japanese reading for jukugo
+- create reasonable database structure for jukugo objects
+- determine if jukugo contain only joyo kanji
+- supplement definitions, and separate on- and kun-yomi

 ### what is displayed on a profile
 - standard user data: name, username